 Nicolette was our trend-setting graduate student, the first to join the team.
-She has generated some beautiful data and is busily writing her thesis back in Vancouver.
+She generated beautiful data, persisted in Vancouver as we moved to Glasgow, graduated in 2018, and is now a super postdoc in the Vancouver Prostate Cancer Centre.

 Research summary My current research interests lie in elucidating the regulation of IL-10 during influenza infection.
 Pandemic influenza outbreaks such as those caused by the 1918 flu virus and the 2005 H5N1 strain are associated with severe lung pathology due to a dysregulated, overzealous immune response.
 The immunosuppressive cytokine IL-10 plays a key role in restraining the pro-inflammatory response.
 But too much or too little IL-10 can negatively affect disease outcome.
 Therefore, I am interested in unraveling the molecular signals that regulate IL-10 expression.
 This will provide new insight in to mechanisms that balance effective immunity and immunopathology during respiratory disease.